Superbrain8/Cephalon_Mechka_Translations/README.md

     }
 }
 ```
+Above codeblock is an example. edit the current state of the lang.json, in the future it will contain more values than this example

 if done open a Pull request. if merged to the Repo the bot will load the new language after the next Restart. (will be done by me manually)